 Auditory verbal therapy (AVT) is a special type of therapy that helps teach an individual with hearing loss to effectively use sound provided by a hearing aid or a cochlear implant to communicate verbally.
-AVT encourages the person to listen actively and communicate using spoken language.
+AVT encourages you to listen actively and communicate using spoken language.
 Rather than being drill-based, like some other forms of speech therapy, AVT uses more natural, conversational speech style.

 Why Choose UHealth?

 World-renowned for our expertise in treating voice conditions.
 We serve the local community of South Florida, as well as referrals from around the country and Latin America.
-We promote vocal health education, research, and comprehensive transitional rehabilitation programs through our Vocal Health Collaborative and partnership with the University of Miami Frost School of Music and the Adrienne Arsht Center of the Performing Arts.
+We promote vocal health education, research, and comprehensive transitional rehabilitation programs through our Vocal Health Collaborative and partnerships with both the University of Miami Frost School of Music and the Adrienne Arsht Center of the Performing Arts.